 With both the open password and permission password set, the PDF can only be opened with the correct password, and its permissions can be restricted.

+Note

+Permissions settings are effective only if the user’s PDF viewer respects the settings.